 There is no fixed date.
 Anyone who gives you one is guessing.

-If your heart is set on entering Spiti from the Manali side, plan for late May and build flexibility into your schedule.
-Check live road conditions on BRO or Himachal Pradesh PWD social media handles before you set out.
+For most May travellers, the Shimla-Kinnaur-Kaza route is the safer and more reliable entry.
+If your heart is set on the Manali side, plan for late May and build flexibility into your schedule.
+Check live road conditions on the official Lahaul-Spiti district road status page and BRO social media handles before you set out.

 Want help figuring out which route works for your specific dates?
 You can message us on WhatsApp and we will share the latest updates we have.

-This is one of the most searched questions for May travellers, so let us be upfront: Chandratal access in May is genuinely uncertain and varies year to year.
+This is one of the most searched questions for May travellers, so let us be upfront: Chandratal is not a guaranteed May destination.

-We have written a detailed piece on whether Chandratal is accessible in April and early season that covers this in more depth, and a lot of that thinking applies to early May as well.
+We have written a detailed piece on when Chandratal may open in 2026 that covers this in depth.

 Also worth knowing: Chandratal technically sits in the Lahaul-Spiti border zone, which confuses some people when planning routes.
 The access logistics are what matter most, not the administrative boundary.